 You can do it!

-Packing lighter is a skill and it gets easier the more you do it!
+Knowing what to pack when traveling with a baby and toddler is hard, and packing lighter is a skill!
+I would dare to say commitment.
+It gets easier the more you do it!
 Babies mostly need mama and diapers and a few clothes, with a safe sleeping space.
-Everything else is pretty negotiable!
-Leave a comment if you have any tips or experiences to share!
+Everything else is pretty negotiable and takes guts to just try leaving behind if you are out of space!